tejaswinieedara/Food-Donation-Platform/README.md

 ---

 ## 📌 Notes
+- kindly avoid using the css/ folder as it contains experimental files for various scripts.
 - **Ensure XAMPP is running** (Apache & MySQL services should be **green**).
 - If MySQL gives an error, try restarting XAMPP.
 - If the site doesn’t load, check the project folder name (`food_donation1`) matches the URL.